Axyss/AutomatiK/README.md

 `python3 bot.py`</br>
 </br>
 This will cause a message like this one: `[INFO]: Please introduce your bot's secret token:` to show up on the terminal.
-We will just paste our token there and press enter.
+After this we'll simply paste our token there and press enter.
 </br><i>If we've done everything correctly we will see a message like this:</i> `[INFO]: AutomatiK bot now online`

 In the next place we will invite the bot to our server, follow <a href="https://discordpy.readthedocs.io/en/latest/discord.html#inviting-your-bot">this</a> guide to do so. <b>Make sure to give It administrator privileges.</b>